brihernandez/TinyCombatTools/readme.md

 The way it works is that the assigned material will modify the color property to create the effect.
 When not afterburning, the material will have a black color assigned.
 When afterburnering, the color will smoothly ramp up to white.
 When combined with a white emissive value and texture, you get the afterburner effect in Tiny Combat Arena.

-For convenience, both the nozzle interior model and material are provided in `Assets/TinyCombatTools/Content/SharedMaterials`.
+For convenience, both the nozzle interior texture and material are provided in `Assets/TinyCombatTools/Content/SharedMaterials`.
 It's recommended that you use the material provided for your afterburners, and UV map the nozzle interiors of your mesh accordingly.

 ### Adding shadows with `ShadowDepthOffset` and `ShadowHeightOffset`